libp2p/specs/connections/README.md

 ### Inlining Muxer Negotiation

 If both peers support it, it's possible to shortcut the muxer selection by moving it into the security handshake.
-Details are specified in [inlined-muxer-negotiation].
+Details are specified in [inlined-muxer-negotiation][inlined-muxer-selection].

 ## Opening New Streams Over a Connection